stashed/docs/docs/concepts/crds/backupblueprint.md

 - **spec.schedule :** `spec.schedule` is the schedule that will be used to create `BackupConfiguration` for respective target.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration.md#specschedule).

-- **spec.backupHistoryLimit :** `spec.backupHistoryLimit` specifies a limit for backup history to keep for debugging purpose.
+- **spec.backupHistoryLimit :** `spec.backupHistoryLimit` specifies a limit for backup history to keep for debugging purposes.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration.md#specbackuphistroylimit).

 - **spec.task :** `spec.task` specifies the name and the parameters of [Task](/docs/concepts/crds/task.md) to use to backup the target.
 You can template the name field with `TARGET_APP_VERSION` variable for database backup.
 Stash will replace this variable with respective database version.
 This will allow you to backup multiple database versions with the same `BackupBlueprint`.
 For more details, please check the following [guide](/docs/guides/latest/auto-backup/database.md).